 The Last.fm scrobbles for April are a worse signal than the play-counts in my head.
-The tracks I actually thought about most this month:
+The records I actually thought about most this month:

-- A long-running rotation of one electronic record that I keep meaning to write about and keep not writing about.
-It’s the album equivalent of a chair I’ve been sitting in for two months and only just noticed I’m sitting in.
+- The long-running rotation: Vince Clarke — Songs of Silence (20 plays).
+The album equivalent of a chair I’ve been sitting in for two months and only just noticed I’m sitting in.
+I keep meaning to write about it and keep not writing about it.

-- An unscheduled drift back to mid-1970s prog — the kind that looks like nostalgia from the outside and feels like calibration from the inside.
-Whatever your reference points are, occasionally returning to them re-grounds the surrounding noise.
+- An unscheduled drift back to Mike Oldfield — The Songs of Distant Earth (35 plays, the most-played record of the month).
+An early-90s record rather than the 70s prog its reputation suggests — the kind of return that looks like nostalgia from the outside and feels like calibration from the inside.

-- One new release that earned a second pass.
-Most do not.
-The standard for “second pass” is whether anything in the first pass made me want to find out what the artist was thinking; almost never the music itself, almost always a structural decision somewhere on the record.
+- One new release that earned a second pass: Joshua Idehen — Mum Does The Washing EP (18 plays, plus the top three tracks of the month: Once in a lifetime, Mum Does the Washing, Could Be Forever).
+Most don’t.
+The standard for second pass is whether anything in the first pass made me want to find out what the artist was thinking; almost never the music itself, almost always a structural decision somewhere on the record.

 The Last.fm dashboard at /music/ shows the raw counts; this note is the version that reflects what actually mattered, which is not the same thing.